-- Transportation planning for the Denver region is a continuing, cooperative and comprehensive process. - The Denver Regional Council of Governments (DRCOG), Regional Transportation District (RTD), and Colorado Department of Transportation (CDOT) are the primary partners in this process. - A Metropolitan Planning Agreement (MPA) forms and directs this partnership. - Transportation Planning in the Denver Region provides details on how the process currently works.
-The document will be reviewed and revised as necessary. - DRCOG is the metropolitan planning organization (MPO) for the transportation management area and the regional planning commission for the nine plus-county transportation planning region.
+- Transportation planning for the Denver region is a continuing, cooperative and comprehensive process. - The Denver Regional Council of Governments (DRCOG), Regional Transportation District (RTD), and Colorado Department of Transportation (CDOT) are the primary partners in this process. - A Metropolitan Planning Agreement (MPA) forms and directs this partnership. - Transportation Planning in the Denver Region provides details on how the process currently works. - It will be reviewed and revised as necessary. - DRCOG is the Metropolitan Planning Organization (MPO) for the transportation management area and the Regional Planning Commission for the nine plus-county transportation planning region.